 Children between the ages of 5 and 10 will also have to take a Day 2 PCR test.

 Children aged 4 & under are exempt from both isolation and the Day 2 PCR test.

 International leisure travel from England will be permitted to resume on May 17, with the requirement to prove your reason for leaving the country — and the £5,000 fine for transgressors — dropped.
 Destinations will be graded using a traffic-light system of red, amber and green.
 Today the government published the first “green list” of those deemed safe enough for people to visit and return to the UK without having to quarantine or self-isolate.
 The rules differ in the devolved nations (see below).

 What countries are on the green list?

 Twelve countries and territories feature on the UK’s green list.
-These are: Australia, New Zealand, Brunei, Iceland, the Faroe Islands, Gibraltar, Tristan da Cunha, St Helena, Ascension, the Falkland Islands, Portugal, Singapore, Israel and South Georgia and the South Sandwich Islands.
+These are: Australia, New Zealand, Brunei, Iceland, the Faroe Islands, Gibraltar, Tristan da Cunha, St Helena, Ascension, the Falkland Islands, Singapore, Israel and South Georgia and the South Sandwich Islands.

 How will the system work?

 While passengers returning from green-listed territories will not be required to quarantine, they will need to take a PCR test on or before day two of their arrival in the UK.
 Those from amber destinations must self-isolate for ten days, and take PCR tests on days two and eight; they can end self-isolation early under the “Test to Release” scheme, which requires an additional PCR test on day five.